sorenmulli/dotfiles/README.md

 ### Key remap
 Run (for change of ESC and Caps Lock)

-If xmodmap and xdg-autostart are available:
+This might work:

 `cp ~/dotfiles/setup/speedswapper.desktop ~/.config/autostart/speedswapper.desktop`

- Another possibility for Ubuntu (and other systems using xkb instead of xmodmap), run
+ Another possibility for is the more stable xkb; thus run

 `xmodmap ~/dotfiles/setup/speedswapper`

 `xkbcomp $DISPLAY $HOME/.xkbmap`

-Then add the following to "Startup Applications" meu:
+Then make the following run on startup (either edit .desktop in autostart or add in GUI):

-`xkbcomp ~/.xkbmap ":0"`
+`xkbcomp $HOME/.xkbmap ":0"`